ibm-cloud-docs/containers/cs_clusters.md

   1518888   vlan   1254     public    fcr02a.dal10
   ```
   {: screen}
-  * To create a cluster in which you can run internet-facing workloads, check to see if a public and private VLAN exist.
+  * To create a cluster in which you can run internet-facing workloads, check to see whether a public and private VLAN exist.
 If a public and private VLAN already exist, note the matching routers.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When creating a cluster and specifying the public and private VLANs, the number and letter combination after those prefixes must match.
 In the example output, any of the private VLANs can be used with any of public VLANs because the routers all include `02a.dal10`.
-  * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later through edge worker nodes, or that extends your on-premises data center and provides limited public access through a gateway device, check to see if a private VLAN exists.
+  * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later through edge worker nodes, or that extends your on-premises data center and provides limited public access through a gateway device, check to see whether a private VLAN exists.
 If you have a private VLAN, note the ID.

 5. Run the `cluster-create` command.
 By default, the worker node disks are AES 256-bit encrypted and the cluster is billed by hours of usage.
   * To create a cluster in which you can run internet-facing workloads: